tigera/operator/README.md

 To enable the user to make temporary changes, an annotation can be added to any resource directly managed by the operator which will cause the operator to no longer update the resource.
 Adding the following as an annotation to any resource will prevent the operator from making any future updates to the annotated resource:

+  *This annotation should only be temporarily added since it blocks the operator from it intended purpose.*

   ```
   unsupported.operator.tigera.io/ignore: "true"
   ```